Diretrizes de Empacotamento do Fedora

 The commit subject (the first line of the commit message) and optionally some additional lines are used to generate the changelog text.
 The commit author name and email address and the commit timestamp are also used in changelog entry.

-The text in the the commit message which will become part of the changelog should should provide a brief summary of the changes relevant for the user.
+The text in the the commit message which will become part of the changelog should provide a brief summary of the changes relevant for the user.
 The commit message may contain additional information that is relevant to packagers.

 If a particular change is related to a Bugzilla bug, include the bug ID in the changelog entry for easy reference, e.g.